crawdaddie/cv/content/_index.md

 +++
 {{< figure class="avatar" src="/avatar.jpg" alt="avatar">}}
 Backend engineer with 6 years of experience passionate about experimentation and clean solutions.
-I work closely with product stakeholders to ensure alignment with user needs, and try to learn as much as possible from every member of a team I interact with.
+I work closely with product stakeholders to ensure alignment with user needs, and try to learn as much as possible from every member of a team I work with.
 In my most recent roles I have focused on optimising my backend work for consistency and fault-tolerance, while pushing for high technical standards from myself and colleagues.
 I am most interested in roles where I can build on my technical leadership, and work on distributed, data-intensive systems.